Process to Submit a Special Event Permit Application

-FOR 2023: COMPLETE & SUBMIT the 2023 Special Event Permit Application
+COMPLETE & SUBMIT the 2023 Special Event Permit Application

 Mobile users must save the PDF as a file before editing is possible.
 Application is best viewed in Chrome or Internet Explorer browsers.
 Best practice is to download the form, save the completed application, then submit via email to email@example.com.

 The application review process takes a minimum of 14 days.
 Correspondence is sent via email to the account used to purchase the Special Event Permit Application Fee.

 If the requested date/location is available the applicant will receive an email with a link to the pending permit which is a conditional approval.

 If the requested date/location is unavailable, the applicant will be contacted via email for alternate options.